kv5h/wareki-conv/README.md

 Converts Japanese Wareki date ( `JIS X 0301` ) into `ISO 8601` based format.

-NOTE: Wareki refers to a calendar peculiar to Japan, where time is divided into periods based on an imperial era name called "Gengo" and following years.
+NOTE: Wareki(和暦) refers to a calendar peculiar to Japan, where time is divided into periods based on an imperial era name called "Gengo" and following years.

-## How Wareki is defined by `JIS X 0301`?
+## How is Wareki defined by `JIS X 0301`?

 According to
 [Wikipedia](<https://ja.wikipedia.org/wiki/ISO_8601#%E6%97%A5%E6%9C%AC_(JIS_X_0301)>),[^1]